 - Bone growth restriction (epiphysiodesis), which may cause short height

 After the Procedure

 After bone growth restriction:

-- It is common for children to spend up to a week in the hospital.
-Sometimes a cast is placed on the leg for 3 to 4 weeks.
+- It is common to spend up to a week in the hospital.
+Sometimes, a cast is placed on the leg for 3 to 4 weeks.

 - Healing is complete in 8 to 12 weeks.
-The child can go back to regular activities at this time.
+The person can go back to regular activities at this time.

 After bone shortening: